almond croissants on a cooling rack

 Instructions

-1. Preheat the oven to 375°F and line 2 baking sheets with parchment paper.
-Set aside.
+1. First, make the almond croissants.
+Preheat the oven to 375°F and line two baking sheets with parchment paper.
+Slice the croissants in half lengthwise and place cut side up on the prepared baking sheets.

-3. In a microwave safe bowl combine the water and sugar and microwave for 1 minute, stirring the mixture well until the sugar crystals have completely dissolved.
-If they haven’t dissolved yet, place back in the microwave for 30 seconds.
+3. Next, make the simple syrup.
+In a microwave-safe bowl combine the water and sugar and microwave for 1 minute, stirring the mixture well until the sugar crystals have completely dissolved.
+If they haven’t dissolved yet, place the bowl back in the microwave for 30 seconds.
 Stir in the almond extract.
-Set aside.

-5. Use a pastry brush to generously coat the cut sides of the croissants.
+4. Dip a pastry brush into the simple syrup and generously soak the cut sides of the croissants.

-6. Spread about 1 Tablespoon of the almond filling on the bottom halves of each croissant and place the top halves on top to sandwich the croissants back together.
+5. Scoop about 1 tablespoon of the almond filling onto the bottom half of each croissant, spreading it evenly to the edges.
+Place the top halves on top of the bottom halves, sandwiching the croissants back together.

-8. Top each croissant with sliced almonds, pressing the almonds into the topping to make sure they stick.
+6. Brush the tops of the croissants with the remaining almond syrup and then spread the remaining filling over the tops.
+Top them with the sliced almonds, pressing the almonds into the topping to make sure they stick.

 Leave a comment and rate this recipe!